-ALWAYS engage safety locks before transporting backhoe.
-See Fig 3, page 7.
+ALWAYS engage safety locks as shown in Fig 1, before transporting backhoe.

 DO NOT drive the tractor near the edge of a ditch or excavation.

 ALWAYS use accessory lights and devices, when transporting on a road or highway, to warn operators of other vehicles.
 Check your local government regulations.